Gaysorn Thavat

 Gaysorn Thavat is a New Zealand film director.

 Biography

 Thavat's first job in the film industry was as a clapper loader, in 1995, and she worked her way up to assistant camera operator.
-In 2004 she began directing television commercials and in 2009 she won a Gold Lion award for a breast cancer commercial.
+In 2004 she began directing television commercials, and in 2009 she won a Golden Lion award for a breast cancer commercial.
 She later moved into directing episodic television and films and in 2009 she directed her first short film, Brave Donkey.
+In 2019 she directed her debut feature film The Justice of Bunny King starring Essie Davis and Thomasin McKenzie, which premiered at Tribeca International Film Festival in 2021.
+Thavat was nominated for the Nora Ephron award with Davis and McKenzie both awarded for outstanding performances.